Plymouth and Bolton reach last four of EFL Trophy

-EFL Trophy: Plymouth Argyle, Bolton Wanderers, Accrington Stanley and Cheltenham Town reach semi-finals
+Papa Johns Trophy: Plymouth Argyle, Bolton Wanderers, Accrington Stanley and Cheltenham Town reach semi-finals

 Last updated on .From the section Football

-There could be a new name on the EFL Trophy this season as three former winners were knocked out on Tuesday.
+There could be a new name on the Papa Johns Trophy as three former winners were knocked out on Tuesday.

 Three of the semi-finalists have never previously reached the final of the competition, first contested in 1984.